Short reachability networks: Star transpositions

 If there is a transposition between $\sigma_i$ and $\sigma_{i+1}$ used for neither the first nor the last time, then $\sigma_i$ has weight at least 2.
 So we assume all $(1,s_j)$ are used for either the first or last time.
 Let $s_1', \dots, s_{\ell'}'$ be the transpositions used for the last time.
 If $\ell'\geq t-1$, then $\sigma_i$ receives weight at least $2 - 1/t$ as desired, and we show that this is always the case.

-We show this by proving that we cannot simultaneously reach the positions $\{a, s_1', \dots, s_{\ell'}', b\}$ (which we should be able to if it has at most $t$ elements).
+We show this by proving that we cannot simultaneously leave counters in the positions $\{a, s_1', \dots, s_{\ell'}', b\}$ (which we should be able to do if the set has at most $t$ elements).
 The transposition $\sigma_i = (1,a)$ must be used (as this is the only way to put a counter on $a$) and then the only way for a counter to `reload' position 1 before $\sigma_{i+1}$ is using a transposition $(1, s_{j}')$ that has been used before.
 (Here we use our assumption that no $(1,x)$ appears for the first time in our segment for $x\in [t]$.)
 When we use $(1,s_j')$ to `reload', then no counter can end in position $s_{j}'$ since this is the last use of this transposition.
-Hence, we cannot `reload' the position $1$ to leave a counter in $b$. \end{proof}
+Hence, we cannot `reload' position $1$ to leave a counter in $b$, and we get a contradiction. \end{proof}